emanuel2718/AstarPathfinding/README.md

 ## TODO:

-- [x] Make it impossible to add walls if you are on Mode: Done or no solution mode
 - [ ] Add close game keybind (i.e press 'q' to quit)
 - [ ] Make it possible to de-select an initial node with right click (like the walls)
 - [ ] Show notification with a tkinter window